-Study describes 68 CTE cases in veterans, high school, college and pro athletesDecember 3rd, 2012 in Diseases, Conditions, Syndromes /
+Study describes 68 CTE cases in veterans, high school, college and pro athletesDecember 3, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A study done by investigators at the Boston University Center for the Study of Traumatic Encephalopathy (CSTE) and the Veterans Affairs Boston Healthcare System, in collaboration with the Sports Legacy Institute (SLI), describes 68 cases of chronic traumatic encephalopathy (CTE) among deceased athletes and military veterans whose brain and spinal cords were donated to the VA CSTE Brain Bank.
 Of the 68 cases, 34 were former professional football players, nine had played only college football, and six had played only high school football.
 The results, which will be published in the December issue of the scientific journal, Brain, represent the largest case series of CTE published to date, doubling the number of published CTE cases internationally.

 Ann McKee, MD, professor at Boston University School of Medicine (BUSM), director of the Neuropathology Service for VA New England Healthcare System and co-director of the CSTE, led this clinicopathological study, which is the first to characterize the pathology of the disease into four stages of severity.

 CTE is a degenerative brain disease associated with repeated brain trauma, including concussions and multiple subconcussive exposures such as those in contact sports and military combat, and appears to be slowly progressive in most individuals.
 In early stages, CTE is characterized by the presence of abnormal deposits of a protein called tau in the form of neurofibrillary tangles, glial tangles and neuropil threads throughout the brain.
 These tau lesions eventually lead to brain cell death.
 Currently, CTE can only be diagnosed postmortem.